‘The water took them.’ Myanmar residents describe horror of Cyclone Mocha - Local News 8

 “In the townships of Sittwe, Rathedaung, Buthidaung and Maungdaw, damage has been extensive.
 In Rathedaung we estimate that 90% of homes in each village have been destroyed.
 People are desperate to repair their homes as the monsoon season is fast-approaching,” he said.

-Of particular concern is Pauktaw township, south of the capital Sittwe, where people were without assistance for four days, according to Brockmann.
+Of particular concern has been Pauktaw township, south of the capital Sittwe, where people were without assistance for four days, according to Brockmann.

 The area is “only accessible by boat” and is home to an estimated 26,500 internally displaced people who have been living in camps for 12 years.